Celebrate Thanksgiving with Ohio Turkey Farmers!

 Thanksgiving is a time that revolves around food, family and friends - of course, the turkey is the star of the show.
 About 88 percent of Americans eat turkey at Thanksgiving, so November is a busy time of year for Ohio turkey farmers!

-5 Tips for Cooking the Perfect Thanksgiving Turkey
+Tips for Choosing the Perfect Thanksgiving Turkey in 2020

 Storing Turkey Leftovers

-Storage: Make sure to remove the stuffing and carve any extra turkey meat from the bones.
-Leftovers should be stored in shallow containers to reduce air and oxygen exposure.
-To prevent any possible foodborne illnesses, all leftovers should be refrigerated or frozen within two hours of cooking.
+Storage: Cooked turkey should be carved, enjoyed and stored within two hours of cooking.
+Remove the stuffing and carve the extra turkey meat from the bones before storing away.
+Leftovers should be stored in shallow containers and refrigerated or frozen within two hours of cooking.

 Shelf life: Leftover turkey and stuffing should be consumed within 3-4 days.
 While gravy lasts for only one to two days in the refrigerator.
 Cooked turkey can be kept in the freezer for 3-4 months.